Ozzie's Girls: Overview

 Much like Ozzie and Harriet, episodes of Ozzie’s Girls center around the Nelsons being involved in lives and problems of “the kids”.
-Much of the humor stems from Ozzie and Harriet having to contend with girls' trials and dilemmas in more liberated era, after having raised two boys in a more conservative era.
+Much of the humor stems from Ozzie and Harriet having to contend with girls' trials and dilemmas in a more liberated era, after having raised two boys in a more conservative era.

 A total of 24 half-hour episodes were produced and aired in select markets from September 1973 to September 1974.
 The series ended after a single season, as Ozzie Nelson began experiencing health issues.
 He died of liver cancer on June 3, 1975, less than a year after the series ended.